quanphungg/quanphungg/README.md

 <div id="introduction-about-myself" align="center">
 		<i>
 		❝ I'm currently a freshman at FPT University Ho Chi Minh branch and majoring in Software Engineer.
-My main goal is becoming a DevOps Engineer and I'm trying hard day by day to achieve it.
+My main goal is becoming a Tech Lead and I'm trying hard day by day to achieve it.
 You can connect to me by adding me on Facebook or Discord. ❞
 		</i>
 	</div>